Top Five Tips for Therapy-Free Green Livingon July 4th, 2013 at 12:52 am

-No wonder environmentalists are depressed – we make everything so complicated!
+No wonder environmentalists are often depressed – we can make things so complicated!
 I realized this while talking to my therapist about my stress level.
-She asked me to describe my day, listened politely to my schizophrenic litany of motherhood demands intermingled with self-imposed sustainability extremes before conveying a similar response – “no wonder….”
+She asked me to describe my day, listened politely to my litany of motherhood demands intermingled with self-imposed sustainability extremes before conveying the typical response – “no wonder….”

 Irony of paying a professional to discuss my reuse obsession aside, it did occur to me that it’s time to prioritize – the additional carbon footprint accumulated just driving back and forth to therapy certainly outweighs that of buying the occasional packaged good.
 So I created a recipe for doing just that: a Viva la Green menu if you will.
 With this short list of greener alternatives which are based on actual effectiveness, we can pick and choose from the overwhelming gamut and focus instead on those options deemed most impactful.